shahriarms/saykat/README.md

 ### Step 2: Initialize Your Android App Project

-This step creates the necessary files for your Android project based on your web app's manifest. **First, ensure your web application is running via Docker.** Then, run the following command in your project's root directory:
+This step creates the necessary files for your Android project. **First, ensure your web application is running via Docker (`docker-compose up -d`).** Then, run the following command in your project's root directory:
 ```bash
 bubblewrap init --manifest http://localhost:3000/manifest.webmanifest
 ```